LastGirlStanding/hotday-carts/03_Adding_Deployment_Events/README.md

 ### Pulling it all together:

 For this job we're using a simple docker container created for use by our pipeline today (see the Dockerfile [here](https://github.com/akirasoft/keptn-k8s-runner/blob/master/Dockerfile)).
-The script our job executes takes advantage of the Dynatrace credentials we stored as a Kubernetes secret during environment creation to populate environment variables avoiding needing to provide those credentials to Gitlab.
+The The script our job executes takes advantage of the Dynatrace credentials we stored as a Kubernetes secret during environment creation to populate environment variables avoiding needing to provide those credentials to Gitlab.
 The POST payload is stored to an environment variable (VERY IMPORTANT, note the escaped quotes) and then to a file.
 Curl is then used to post the deployment event to the Dynatrace API.

 ```console
 dt_test_deployment_event: